dbj-data/kernel_ms_stl-to-be-merged-into-bench/readme.md

 <h3>&nbsp;</h3>

-WIN32 is C API.
-To achieve C compatibility on Windows builds we use CL predefined macros:
+Windows OS is written in C. WIN32 is C API.
+On Windows builds we use CL predefined macros:

 ```cpp
 // defined if /kernel switch is used